Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 So in that respect, your exposure is pretty limited.

-BlackVPN 3 major protocol support
+BlackVPN protocol support

 So it should be good enough for you in most cases, too.